Pattern Glass Installation: What You Need To Know

 When choosing glass for your structure, whether it is a home or a commercial building, you have a multitude of choices when it comes to the type of glass to use.
 Window glass can be tinted or treated for energy efficiency, for example, while storefront glass comes in different forms of construction for durability and safety.

-However, whether for exteriors or interior installations, both commercial and residential glass fixtures offer possibilities for frosted glass.
+However, whether for exteriors or interior installations, both commercial and residential glass fixtures offer possibilities for pattern glass.
 It is a classic and perennial choice for many glass installations.

-There are a few ways to obtain a frosted glass finish, one of them being frosted window films.
+There are a few ways to obtain a pattern glass finish, one of them being pattern window films.
 And while this is a common approach and can be more economical, we are going to focus on glass plate, the surface of which have been altered chemically or mechanically to provide a desired opaque finish.

 Acid etching uses hydrochloric acid to create different degrees of opacity on the glass.